-Today I’m going to talk about a subject that I may have talked about before on Southern Plate, but I’m really in the mood to talk about it today so I don’t really care if I’ve talked about it before.
+Today before I teach you how to make dried beans without soaking them I’m going to talk about a subject that I may have talked about before on Southern Plate, but I’m really in the mood to talk about it today so I don’t really care if I’ve talked about it before.
 I love that I get to make the rules over things like this! 🙂

 Yesterday, I was having a conversation with someone about my “career”.
 I have to put that in quotes because it’s just tooo funny for me to say in a serious tone.
 If I had set out to have a “career” that would be one thing, but this all just kinda happened so rather than see myself as someone steadily setting and meeting goals, I just see myself as someone working as hard as I can, enjoying the ride, and not really expecting anything else to happen but appreciating it when it does.
 I’m pretty sure careers are more focused than that, but I digress (as is my gift)

 Anyway, they said something and paused suddenly, afraid they had inadvertently said something that might offend me.
 I sensed it and laughed as I said “Look, don’t you worry about offending me.
 I don’t get offended.
 Even if you tried to offend me, you’d still fail.”

 But I could understand the trepidation about offending someone, as it seems to be all the rage these days, and so many people have to worry if they will “accidentally” offend someone.

 I’ve been looking, checking out the web and news outlets, asking around, and for the life of me I can’t seem to find out who is offering the prize for being the most offended or what that prize is, but there sure are a lot of people taking the competition seriously.
 Sometimes it seems like folks just wake up looking for the first opportunity to be offended.

 And trust me, I realize that so much of what is out there is offensive, but goodness knows I don’t have time to stop what I’m doing and be offended by it!